G-Code Programming

 G60 G-code: Configure Coordinated Acceleration Time

 Use the G60 G-code to configure coordinated motion to use the specified amount of time to accelerate.
 This G-code has an effect only if the task is operating in time-based mode.
-For more information, refer to the G67 G-code or the SetupCoordinatedRampValue() function in Coordinated Ramping Mode, Rate, and Time.
+For more information, refer to the G67 G-code or the SetupCoordinatedRampValue() function in Set the Ramp Mode for Coordinated Axis Moves.

 Syntax G60 P<duration>